Frequently Asked Questions

 Can a body be transported to another state without being embalmed?

-Utah State Law requires a body to be embalmed before being transported across state lines.
-This is a requirement by most states surrounding Utah like Colorado, Wyoming, Nevada, and Idaho, New Mexico, and Arizona.
+Utah State Law does not require a body to be embalmed before being transported across state lines.
+This requirement is different in most states and should be comfirmed with the requirements of the state that is being transported to.

 Do all cemeteries require burial vaults?

 Each cemetery in the state of Utah set it’s own requirement.
 There is no Utah State Law requiring one.

 How soon can a burial, cremation, or transportation out of state take place?